trival/html-to-pdf-service/README.md

 ## Test

-Build and run the local container with `docker-compose up`.
+Build and run the local container with `docker compose up`.
 In another terminal, run `npm test` to run end-2-end tests against the local service entpoint.

 ## Contributing